 Examples of conditioned buildings within the metal building space would include many red-iron or PEMB (pre-engineered metal buildings) and the fast-growing metal building segment - Barndominiums.
 In addition to the HVAC, these type of buildings are usually well insulated and pretty airtight.
 Think of them as being just like a big refrigerator (a well-insulated, airtight box).
 When weather changes, they adjust the methods by which they stay cool.
 In summer, when heat is entering the building or in the winter when heat is escaping the building, the HVAC will both pull the heat out, or add heat back into it, in order to maintain the desired internal temperature.

 Insulating non-conditioned buildings

 For most, the key to insulating these buildings is first understanding why the building is so hot; in many cases the internal temperature of the building can be much hotter than it is outside!
 The main reason for that is radiant heat - heat coming from direct exposure to the sun.
 So consider that a typical metal building is, at its core, just a big metal box sitting outside in full sunlight.
 This is really no different than a car parked in the sun.
 We all know that being in a parked car in the sun can be deadly.
 We also know that you can park that same car in the shade and sit in it all day without the same risk or discomfort.

-It’s pretty basic - the only way you're going to cool it down is to block out the sun!
+It’s pretty basic - the only way you're going to cool it down is to block or reflect heat from the sun!
 Being in the shade makes a HUGE difference.
 That being the case, usually the best we can hope for in a building or a car in the sun, is for it to be no hotter than ambient (outside) temperature.
 The key to getting results like this is to block the radiant heat.

 Radiant heat in non-conditioned buildings